TeneikaAskew/BWD2022/README.md

 ** **

-**Inspirational Questions:** Here are some open-ended questions that you can explore and try to address through creating visualizations, or R or Python analyses.
+<br><br>**Inspirational Questions:** Here are some open-ended questions that you can explore and try to address through creating visualizations, or R or Python analyses.